 Virginia: The First State Partnership

-In 2018, Governor Northam and the Virginia DMV announced a partnership with James River Transportation to conduct in-vehicle, on-road test trials of the alcohol detection technology.
-Technology integrators installed prototypes of the breath-based sensors into four vehicles in the James River Transportation (JRT) commercial fleet.
+In 2018, Governor Northam and the Virginia DMV announced a partnership with ACTS and James River Transportation (JRT) to conduct in-vehicle, on-road test trials.
+Technology integrators installed prototypes of the breath sensors into vehicles in the JRT commercial fleet.
 The data and feedback collected from the prototype sensors, as well as from the drivers themselves, have been invaluable to improve the technology as it is prepared for widespread commercialization.

-Drunk driving remains a major threat to all Virginia families and road users.
-In 2019, Virginia reported 7,048 alcohol-related crashes, 264 alcohol-related fatalities, 4,402 alcohol-related injuries and 18,648 DUI convictions on its roadways.
+In 2020, Virginia reported 6,624 alcohol-related crashes, 272 alcohol-related fatalities, 3,386 alcohol-related injuries on its roadways.
 Through Driven to Protect, Virginia continues to put the health and safety of its residents first by educating the next generation about responsible driving behavior and by advancing technology that can prevent additional drunk driving crashes, injuries, and deaths on its roads.

 - Download overview about the Driven to Protect program in Virginia